How to prevent or treat egg binding

 Egg-binding is a condition that happens in ducks and other poultry wherein an egg gets stuck in the reproductive tract.
 This can cause other eggs to back up.
 In severe cases, the eggs can rupture inside the duck causing infection and death.

-Egg-binding is a serious, potentially life-threatening medical condition for a duck.
+Egg-binding is a serious, painful, potentially life-threatening medical condition for a duck.
 The severity of the case determines the optimal treatment, and minor surgery may even be necessary.
 For new/inexperienced duck parents, we’d advise taking your egg bound duck to an avian vet immediately.

 In both instances, after getting the eggs out, we immediately set out to make our ducks go broody in order to halt egg production so we didn’t have a repeat incident — or worse.

-Another essential step when dealing with an egg bound duck or a duck who is laying soft eggs is to boost their calcium intake immediately.
-The best way to do this is to give them 2ml of calcium gluconate twice per day orally, once in the morning, once at night.
+Another essential step when dealing with an egg bound duck or a duck who is laying soft eggs is to boost their calcium intake immediately, even though potential calcium deficiency is likely a symptom of the problem, not the upstream cause.
+We gave our eggbound ducks 2ml of calcium gluconate (you can buy this online if not locally) twice per day orally, once in the morning, once at night.
+Once they go broody, you can stop giving them calcium gluconate.

 How to make a duck go broody

-1. In a shady/dark and safe environment, set up a nest for your duck.
+In a shady/dark and safe environment, set up a nest for your duck.
 We use an animal carrier with pine or Aspen shavings shaped into a nest, and put the crate inside our house so we can keep a close eye on things.

 Initially, the crate has a door and top on it, but these can be removed once the duck becomes broody because she won’t want to leave her nest.

-2. Place ~6 eggs in the nest.
+Place ~6 eggs in the nest.
 This is trickier than it sounds…

-3. Insert one duck.
+Insert one duck.
 That’s not an instruction you see often!

 Keep the crate closed so she can’t come off the nest, but provide a small water and food dish.
 (Once broody, they’ll only need a water dish with some greens and other treats in it (like tomatoes), and can be fed their regular food when they’re off the nest.)

-4. Wait for broodiness.
+Wait for broodiness.
 It can take anywhere from a few days to a week to make your duck go broody.
 Several times each day, you’ll want to take the crate (with duck inside) outside to let your duck get some sun, exercise, and time cleaning herself in the water.

 Why take the crate outside with duck still inside?
 Remember the thing we said about broody ducks not pooping?
 Well, when you remove a broody duck from her nest, you’ll have about 30-60 seconds before the poop explosion comes.
 Trust us that you do not want to have this happen indoors if you can avoid it.